How to stick to your budget during holiday shopping. 8 tips to help you get into the spirit of the holiday season without going overboard.

 As you wander around the festively decorated stores with your eggnog latte in hand, it’s easy to get carried away by the season.
 Before you know it, your shopping cart is filled with gifts.
 But wait: Are all of these things within your holiday budget?
 Do you even have a budget for gifts?

-Here are a few ways to make sure you don’t end the year with gift-related credit card debt:
+Here are eight tips to make sure you don’t end the year with gift-related credit card debt: